ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 ### Size

 It's also possible to change elements' dimension by using `Size` propriety, which receives the values on `Height` or `Width`.
-See on the example below:
+See the example below:

 ```text
 {